guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 As the trials are completed, press ``r`` in Guild Compare to refresh the display and view the trial results.
-You can compare the differences in accuracy and loss and see what hyperparamter values were used for each result.
+You can compare the differences in accuracy and loss to see what hyperparamter values provide the best result.

 !!! note
     The `cloudml-hptune` itself will not have accuracy or loss.
-It's job is limited to starting other training runs (trials), which do have accuracy and loss.
+It's job is limited to starting training run trials, which do have accuracy and loss.

 !!! tip
     In Guild Compare, you can sort any column in numeric descending order by moving the cursor to the column and pressing ``1``.
 This is useful for sorting runs by accuracy --- the most accuracy model will appear at the top of the list.
 You can sort in ascending order by pressing ``!``.
-This is useful for sorting runs by loss,
+This is useful for sorting runs by loss.

     Note that you must re-order a column after you refresh the display.

+Wait for the hyperparameter tuning operation to finish.
+In the next section we'll deploy the trial that has the highest accuracy.

 ## Deploy a model

-We've trained a number of models and have compared them using Guild Compare.
-Next we'll deploy one of these models to production so we can use it to make predictions.
+Now that we've tuned our hyperparameters to find an optimal model (at least within the six trials that we ran) it's time to deploy a model!

 Using Guild Compare, select the run with the highest accuracy.
 You may sort runs by accuracy by moving the cursor to the **accuracy** column and pressing ``1``.
 This will reorder the runs, displaying the most accurate run first.
-Note the run's ID (from the **run** column on the far left).
-We'll use this ID when deploying the generated model.
+Note its run ID (from the **run** column on the far left) -- we'll use this ID for deployment.

 Exit Guild Compare by pressing ``q``.

-Let's define a variable for the run you want to deploy:
+Define a variable `DEPLOY_RUN` with the run ID you selected:

 ``` command
 echo -n "Run ID to deploy: " && read DEPLOY_RUN